Kitware/SMTK/doc/userguide/simulation/index.rst

 Once you have
 a model or mesh and
-an attribute system describing a simulation, you are ready to create an input deck for the simulation.
+an attribute collection describing a simulation, you are ready to create an input deck for the simulation.

 One option is to have your simulation link directly to SMTK,